-Some chip shops and kebab shops sell chips that are not fried in animal fats/oils.
-But always make sure to ask before purchasing.
+You may find that your local chip shops and takeaways sell chips that are not fried in animal fats or oils.
+Be sure to always check before purchasing!
 In addition, you may find that your local takeaways sell veggie burgers that can be veganised, falafel wraps and more.